 Paul teaches on this in 2 Corinthians Ch 5 – v 9 “Therefore we make it our aim, whether present or absent, to be well pleasing to Him.
 10 For we must all appear before the judgment seat of Christ, that each one may receive the things done in the body, according to what he has done, whether good or bad“.

-What is Christ looking for?
-I believe it is His character and how it has manifested in our lives through the fruit of the Holy Spirit.
+I believe it is His character reflected in us and how it has manifested in and through our lives as the fruit of the Holy Spirit.
 We are exhorted to be doers of the Word and not just hearers.

 Matthew 7 – v 17 – “Every good tree bears good fruit, but a bad tree bears bad fruit.
 A good tree cannot bear bad fruit, nor can a bad tree bear good fruit“.